X

 It’s an unfortunate fact of life that we are all, in our way, designed to be visually motivated.
 Most people, hopefully, are non-judgmental anyway, but that doesn’t mean we don’t naturally pick up on things like crooked or damaged teeth or bad breath.
 Our reaction may only be a cursory glance, for a split second – but that look could do some serious psychological harm to someone who’s currently self-conscious.

 This brings us to the key reason that dental health plays a part in our overall mental health.
-Whether we’re the sort of person who never goes to the dentist or we regularly visit top dentist in London for advice, we’re also designed to be aware of how people perceive us at all times.
+Whether we’re the sort of person who never goes to the dentist or we regularly visit a top dentist in London for advice, we’re also designed to be aware of how people perceive us at all times.
 It’s one of the reasons we choose our clothes, exercise, get our hair cut and even use social media.

 Ultimately, this is all going on around us, and being processed inside us, constantly, for our entire lives.
 Having good dental health in place is one less thing to worry about, as we journey through this strange old’ life together.